N8Brooks/media_analysis/investigation/README.md

 It takes about a minute to run.

-Although the TFIDF feature vectors used for the SVM are theoretically better than the hashing vectors used for the ASGD model, the appeared to scale worse for when more samples were used.
+Although the TFIDF feature vectors used for the SVM are theoretically better than the hashing vectors used for the ASGD model, they appeared to scale worse for when more samples were used.
 This is shown by the training score decreasing more rapidly than for the ASGD model.
 The above guide says this is due to the complex nature of the dataset which is understandable given its textual nature.